Jiawei98/MassiveDatasetMining/README.md

 ## Summary

 In this project, we are focusing on Fashion Product Images Dataset, which contains 44440 high-res product image files.
 Our purpose is to build a classifier based on CNN (Convolutional Neural Network), which can predict the category of a product by using its image.
 We use CHTC to improve the computational efficiency.
-To get an overall insight into the dataset and methodology feasibility, we show our workflow here (Figure 1).
+To get an overall insight into the dataset and methodology feasibility, we show our workflow here.

 ![Workflow](https://github.com/ElenaXu98/MassiveDatasetMining/blob/main/figures/workflow.png)